julien-muke/Launch-an-EC2-Instance-on-AWS/README.md

 ## Step 2: Connect to your instance

-The procedure that you use depends on the operating system of the instance.
-If you can't connect to your instance, see [Troubleshoot issues connecting to your Amazon EC2 Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html) for assistance.

 ## Connect using the Amazon EC2 console

 You can connect to an instance using EC2 Instance Connect through the Amazon EC2 console.
 EC2 Instance Connect handles the permissions.